Estimated reading time: 3 minute(s)

 Boundless moved here in part to take advantage of the NGA, but Deering had other reasons to locate their HQ here.
 The company sees St. Louis as a strategic hub that will help them build up a talent pipeline and help grow business.
-The cluster of hi-tech manufacturing around Boeing, Lockheed Martin and Honeywell plays nicely with Boundless’ focus on open-source Geo Information Systems.
+The cluster of hi-tech manufacturing around Boeing, Lockheed Martin, and Honeywell plays nicely with Boundless’ focus on open-source Geo-Information Systems.

 The idea that St. Louis can build off this cluster appeals to Hagen from T-Rex as well, “Everybody is excited about this and everybody is pulling together,” says Hagen.
-“It’s about making St. Louis the global center for excellence in geospatial and location intelligence, and not a single-person in the industry has told me this can’t be the case.”
+“It’s about making St. Louis the global center for excellence in geospatial and location intelligence, and not a single person in the industry has told me this can’t be the case.”

 Hagen plans to hire a director for the new center as well and is planning a physical facility on the fourth floor at the 911 Washington Ave. building.
-This space will allow students, scientists and industry reps to collaborate together on projects.
+This space will allow students, scientists, and industry reps to collaborate together on projects.
 She admits that the exact nature of the center is still a work in progress and that the industry itself will continue to help define the space and its resources.

 To align the center with T-Rex’s overall mission supporting early-pipeline technology startups, Hagen sees the resource center as an incubator of sorts, encouraging the creation of geospatial-focused companies here.
-T-Rex is reportedly interested establishing a seed fund for this purpose as well.
+T-Rex is reportedly interested in establishing a seed fund for this purpose as well.

 “Geospatial touches on everything,” says Deering.
-“We use location intelligence every time we interact with our smart phones.
+“We use location intelligence every time we interact with our smartphones.
 From precision AgTech to implementing smart cities, location intelligence is at its core.”